Guildable Manor

-Procedure and Court Leet
+Procedure and court leet

-A Summons from the ‘Old Bailey’: "Juror of the Town and Borough of Southwark ‘Guildable Manor’: You are hereby summoned to appear personally before the High Steward of the said Manor, at a Court Leet and View of Frankpledge with the Court Baron of the Mayor and Commonality and Citizens of the City of London to be held at (a venue and date/ time) then and there to serve as a Juror of the said Court.
-Hereof you are not to fail on pain of amerciament.
-High Bailiff ".
+A summons from the 'Old Bailey':

-On the appointed day, the Court is assembled, the Jurors are sworn in and they name their Foreman and he names a Constable, an Affeeror, a Flesh Taster and Ale Conners, who take their oaths.
-The Affeeror, 'a-fee-rs', ie prices the fines; the Ale Conners and the Flesh Taster are appointed to test the quality and measure of beers and meats, ie check weights and measures.
-Some note on terminology of the Manor may help at this point by analogy with the practice of Livery Companies:- Foreman = Master; Sworn Officers = Wardens; Tithing = Court of Assistants; Tithingmen = Assistants who have served as Foreman.
+On the appointed day, the court is assembled, the jurors are sworn in and they name their Foreman and he names a Constable, an Affeeror, a Flesh Taster and Ale Conners, who take their oaths.
+The Affeeror, 'a-fee-rs', i.e. prices the fines; the Ale Conners and the Flesh Taster are appointed to test the quality and measure of beers and meats, i.e. check weights and measures.
+The terminology is similar to the practice of livery companies: foreman = master; sworn officers = wardens; tithing = court of assistants; tithingmen = assistants who have served as foreman.

-The High Bailiff then reads the Riot Act (from an original King’s Printers Copy without which it has no proclamatory validity) and the High Steward then delivers his ‘charge’ to the Jury.
-After this the Foreman states any ‘presentments’, ie the cases he wishes to present.
+The High Bailiff then reads the Riot Act (section 7 of the act required, before it was repealed, that the full act be read out at courts leet) and the High Steward then delivers his 'charge' to the Jury.
+After this the Foreman states any 'presentments', i.e. the cases he wishes to present.
 There have been none since the early Victorian period.

-The High Steward, being such an eminent jurist, then gives a talk (a ‘charge’ to the Jury) on some historical matter or an issue of some current legal concern and controversy and the Court then adjourns to allow the Jurors to continue in a convivial way entertaining their guests and the Old Bailey officers to a festive meal.
+The High Steward, being such an eminent jurist, then gives a talk (a 'charge' to the jury) on some historical matter or an issue of some current legal concern and controversy, and the court then adjourns to allow the jurors to continue in a convivial way, entertaining their guests and the Old Bailey officers to a festive meal.

-This arrangement of the City’s Law Officers Swearing the Jurors (‘freemen’) and Foreman with Officers/ Tithing (‘Master and Wardens’) is unique in the City, unlike the Liveries and guilds which Swear their own Freemen and Courts of Assistants.
-The City’s authority in Southwark in relation to its manors there dates from 1327, considerably pre-dating most of the livery companies foundations.
-However, it is the Manor’s officers which conduct all ceremonial in the Borough and not (as in the City) the Guildhall officials.
+This arrangement of the city's law officers swearing the jurors ('freemen') and foreman with officers/tithing ('master and wardens') is unique in the city, unlike the liveries and guilds which swear their own freemen and courts of assistants.
+The city's authority in Southwark in relation to its manors there dates from 1327, considerably pre-dating most of the livery companies' foundations.
+However, it is the manor's officers who conduct all ceremonial in the borough and not (as in the city) the Guildhall officials.